martylouis/martywp/README.md

 ### WP ENGINE Ready

 This themes is setup to be pushed up to WP Engine.
-By default we ignore tracking the WordPress install files and theme compiled files, `assets/css/main.css`, `assets/css/main.css.map`, and `assets/js/scripts.js`.
+By default we ignore tracking theme compiled files, `assets/css/main.css`, `assets/css/main.css.map`, and `assets/js/scripts.js`.

 [See WP Engine's documentation](http://wpengine.com/git/) for setting up your local WP install to push up to WP Engine production and staging.